Pfarrer/brianp.de/content/posts/php-sort-assoc-array-specific-order.md

 +++

 If you have to sort a associative array in a very specific order that cannot be described easily with a lambda, PHP's sort functions do not help a lot.
-For example, a second array contains the keys in order.
+In this example, a second array contains the keys in the required order.
 A nice and easy way to do the same thing with just a few lines of code:

 ```js